 Oh, right.
 What about it?

-Aren’t you going to play it?
+Aren’t you going to mention it?
+You know….

 It’s so funny how Dexter’s parents were so clueless that they had no idea Dexter had built a world-class space laboratory in the attic!
 One of my favorite episodes is the one called “Filet of Soul”.